Understanding the Military Pay Chart

-Army basic training pay, Navy boot camp pay and the other branches are the same.
+The military pay chart lists the pay for each pay-grade, which is the same for all the branches of service.
+Army basic training pay, Navy boot camp pay and the other branches are the same; it varies depending on the rank in which you join at.
 You are paid by the Department of Defense, not your specific branch.
 So whoever tells you that get more money by joining their branch, is lying to you.

 The only additional pay you may receive are funds that you would earn while doing specific jobs.
 For example, you would earn extra money while being at sea, in a war zone or on a submarine.
 But not by simply being a Soldier, Sailor, Airman or Marine.

 While enlisted you will be paid twice a month, on the first and fifteenth.
 If those days land on the weekend or there is a holiday, you will be paid typically the first business day before.
 For example; if the first of the month end up on a Sunday, you will be paid by direct deposit Friday morning at 0001 eastern time.

 While you are at basic training you will be entitled to a base pay.
 You may be eligible for additional funds but that depends on your individual circumstances.
 You can find out how much you will earn by looking at the military pay chart below and seeing which pay grade you fall into.